valeriafloral/Abies_foliar_mycobiome/README.md

 Air pollution by tropospheric ozone (O<sub>3</sub>) is causing the strong decline of sacred fir (*Abies religiosa*) in peripheral areas of Mexico City (de Bauer y Hernández-Tejeda, 2007).
 However, within high contaminated zones, variation in the level of damage to air pollution was detected among fir individuals.
 These results suggest that there is genetic variability related to tolerance to (O<sub>3</sub>) (Reyes-Galindo, 2019).
-Due to their effects on plant resistance to abiotic stresses, it is very likely that endophytic fungi present inside fir leaves are involved in resistance to air pollution (an et al. 2017).
+Due to their effects on plant resistance to abiotic stresses, it is very likely that endophytic fungi present inside fir leaves are involved in resistance to air pollution (Pan et al. 2017).

 In this repository, you will find the workflow of a metatranscriptomics analysis from *Abies religiosa* indivuals exposed to high (O<sub>3</sub>) concentrations and showed 2 different phenotypes (tolerant and damaged).

 ## **Aims**

-1. To characterize the diversity of fungal endophytes inside the leaves of tolerant and damaged fir individuals.
+1. To characterize the diversity of fungal endophytes inside the leaves of tolerant and damaged fir trees.
-2. To detect differential expression of fungal genes from tolerant and damaged fir individuals.
+2. To detect differential expression of fungal genes from tolerant and damaged fir trees.
-3. To identify fungal genes putitive involved in the resistance of air pollution caused by (O<sub>3</sub>).
+3. To identify fungal genes putitive involved in the resistance to air pollution caused by (O<sub>3</sub>).

 ## **Prerequisites**